bakame-php/http-structured-fields/docs/05-validation.md

 ]);
 ```

-The returned value contains the validated parametes as well as a `ViolationList` object which contains all the violations
+The returned value is a contains the validated parameters as well as a `ViolationList` object which contains all the violations
 found if any.

 &larr; [Build and Update](04-api.md)